taocode/hugo-theme-windicss-starter/readme.md

 ## Try before you buy

-Start a server to develop with `exampleSite`
+Start a local server with `exampleSite` or [see the example site on Netlify](https://hugo-theme-windicss-starter.netlify.app/)

 ```bash
 cd themes/hugo-theme-windicss-starter/exampleSite